 Euphorbia confinalis subsp. confinalis

-Euphorbia confinalis is a spiny succulent tree up to 31 feet (9.5 m) tall.
+Euphorbia confinalis is a spiny succulent tree that grows up to 31 feet (9.5 m) tall.
 The trunk is simple or with several main branches, each with a crown of curved ascending branches.
-The branches are 3- to 5-angled, pale green to blue-green and up to 5 feet (1.5 m) long.
-The spines are paired and up to 0.3 inch (0.8 cm) long.
-The flowers are small, pale yellow and appear just above the spines in groups of 3.
-The middle one is male and the other 2 are bisexual.
+The branches are 3- to 5-angled, pale green to blue-green, and up to 5 feet (1.5 m) long.
+Spines are paired and up to 0.3 inches (0.8 cm) long.
+Flowers are small, pale yellow, and appear just above the spines in groups of 3.
+The middle one is male, and the other two are bisexual.